History of Rickie Fowler in Timeline

 2015: Results not in chronological order prior to 2015

-2016: Victory at Abu Dhabi HSBC Golf Championship and Hole-in-One for Charity
+2016: Abu Dhabi HSBC Golf Championship Victory

-November 12, 2017: Runner-Up Finish at OHL Classic
+November 12, 2017: Runner-up Finish at OHL Classic

-December 3, 2017: Hero World Challenge Win
+December 3, 2017: Hero World Challenge Victory

 2017: Started dating Allison Stokke